danielcanessa/AgendaCulturalCostaRica/README.md

-# **Public description**
+## **Public Description**
-Agenda Cultural Costa Rica is an open-source platform (MIT licensed) for municipalities, NGOs, and organizations to promote and manage cultural events.
-It features a public REST API that can be reused in other applications and services.
+Agenda Cultural Costa Rica is an open-source (MIT licensed) web platform for municipalities, NGOs, and organizations to promote and manage cultural events nationwide.
+It centralizes event information with a focus on accessibility, allowing democratic publishing and public access through a reusable REST API.

-This project is open-source and free to use under the MIT License.
-You may use, modify, and distribute it for any purpose.
-We kindly ask that you let us know if you do.

-## About the Project
-Agenda Cultural Costa Rica aims to provide a centralized catalog of cultural events across the country, ensuring that accessibility data is prioritized and integrated into event information.
-The platform empowers municipalities, NGOs, and cultural organizations to democratically publish and manage events.
-It also offers an open REST API that can be reused by other applications and services to foster cultural engagement and collaboration.

-# AgendaCulturalCostaRica

-Agenda Cultural Costa Rica is a web application designed to promote and organize cultural events throughout Costa Rica.
-It allows event organizers to publish events, visitors to discover and bookmark them, and registered users to participate through comments and ratings.

-This project is developed as part of the **Software Design course** at CENFOTEC, to apply best practices in full-stack web development, system architecture, and usability/accessibility design.
+Developed as part of the **Software Design course** at CENFOTEC, it applies best practices in full-stack development, system architecture, and accessibility (WCAG 2.1 AA).
+Users can publish, discover, bookmark, comment on, and rate events.

 ## Objectives
 - Unify scattered cultural event information into a single accessible platform.